 Paper Airplanes projects are excellent “hands-on” applications of different notions and theories regarding the aircraft flight.
 If you already have some knowledge about the real planes design now is the time to put them in practice.
 If you are a beginner, it’s a good moment to ignite your child interest for aeronautics and to set the base for further studies.

 Working with paper airplanes will give your child the chance to explore, design, redesign and even do independent study.
 If he is artistically talented, he will be excited to decorate the plane (avoid water based paints).
-You can organize this project in many ways and use the following information according to your child age and familiarity with the aerodynamics.
+You can organize this project in many ways and use the following information according to your child age and familiarity with the aerodynamic

-The use of paper airplanes to create toys is believed to have originated 2,000 years ago in China .
+The use of paper airplanes is believed to have originated 2,000 years ago in China .
 The earliest known date of the creation of modern paper planes was said to have been in 1909.
 However, the most accepted version of the creation was two decades later in 1930 by Jack Northrop (Co-founder of Lockheed Corporation).

 Design of paper models is an attractive pursuit, as design of wings and other surfaces can be completely in-scale by tracing flight surfaces with precision.
 Further, CAD software can be used in plotting the shapes of wings, tail planes and other components for easy reproduction of parts for assembly.
 With care, it is even possible to color in a model airframe before construction commences, or print patterns upon it during the process of reproduction.